 Example: Jeff entered a cooking competition with his friend and they had one hour to prepare a delicious dessert for the judges.
 Feeling confident, Jeff teased his friend by saying, “You’re gonna eat my dust!
 Nothing can compare to my double layer chocolate cake.”

 The Origin of “Eat My Dust”

 The origin of the phrase “eat my dust” likely comes from racing and the fact that when people run, they might kick up dirt, or dust, into the air as they go (kind of like in the picture above).
-The type of terrain matters for this.
-For example, people running on a concrete road probably aren’t going to kick up any noticeable dirt into the air.
+The type of terrain matters for this; for example, people running on a concrete road probably aren’t going to kick up any noticeable dirt into the air.
 On the other hand, people running on a dirt road might.

 The imagery for this expression typically involves a person running in a race.
 The leading racer is sprinting and dust is being kicked up behind him.
-The slower racers lagging behind end up passing through this dust and breathe it in.
+The slower racers who are lagging behind end up passing through this dust and breathe it in.
 In effect, they are “eating” the leading racer’s dust.